JohanWWW/PointLess/readme.md

 ## Documentation
-There is no official documentation for ZP at the moment, other than the documentation written in ZP framework's source code.
+See [zeropoint cheatsheet](cheatsheet.md).
+Documentation for framework code exists in the framework's source code.